SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-vidrs.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 1/25/2017
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 90babcf6-4486-4e01-9819-6d3ca4ed756c
-description: "Learn how to view or configure the properties of Outlook on the web (Outlook Web App) virtual directories in Exchange 2016"
+description: "Summary: Learn how to view and configure the properties of Outlook on the web virtual directories in Exchange 2016"
 ---

 # View or configure Outlook on the web virtual directories in Exchange 2016

-Learn how to view or configure the properties of Outlook on the web (Outlook Web App) virtual directories in Exchange 2016
+ **Summary**: Learn how to view and configure the properties of Outlook on the web virtual directories in Exchange 2016

 You can use the Exchange admin center (EAC) or the Exchange Management Shell to view or modify the properties of an Outlook on the web (formerly known as Outlook Web App) virtual directory.
 Although the name has changed to Outlook on the web, the name of the virtual directory is still "owa".